mako443/uwave-gesture-detection/README.md

 # How to run
 - Download uWaveGestureLibrary.zip to ./data
-- Run python -m dataloading.extract_load.py to create ./data/uwave/uwave.pkl
+- Run dataloading/prepare_explore.ipynb to create ./data/uwave/uwave.pkl and optionally plot some samples

-# Training

 # TODO
+- Run training again
+- Docker and deploy to EBS
 - Github Action to EBS
-- Verify pep8 and test-set in action
+- Verify pep8 and test-set (S3) in action
--